 At the end of the day, what matters is that God has promised He will hold fast to us.
 This is our hope.
 In each of the women’s lives we studied, we see that God always finishes his work.
 This can be seen as a reality in our own lives.

 In closing, I must give all credit to our God, who is good to allow me to join Him in what He is doing in the lives of women.
-I am humbled and grateful our God would choose to use me to participate in His work.
-May he multiply my efforts through the women I have had the opportunity to influence.
+I am humbled and grateful He would choose to use me to participate in His work.
+May he multiply my efforts through the women I have had the opportunity to influence for God’s glory alone.